emberjs/rfcs/text/0276-named-args.md

 params with that name; next you check in the helpers folder to see it there is a helper with that name (it could also be coming from an addon!); then you check if it is an argument provided by the caller; finally, you check the component's JavaScript class to look for a (computed) property.
+If you _still_ did not find it, maybe it is a named arguments that is passed only sometimes, or perhaps it is just a leftover reference from a previous refactor?

 Providing a dedicated syntax for referring to named arguments will resolve the ambiguity and greatly improve clarity, especially in big projects with a lot